Selenium

 In Selenium 4.0, the methods withTimeout() and pollingEvery() that are a part of the FluentWait class have been modified.
 The pollingEvery() method only accepts one parameter – Duration that can be in Seconds, MilliSeconds, NanoSeconds, Hours, Days, etc. Similarly, the withTimeOut() method also accepts only one parameter – Duration.

-How can TestingXperts (Tx) help businesses with their Selenium Automation Testing need?
+How can TestingXperts (Tx) help businesses with their Selenium Automation Testing needs?

-Enterprises must note that Selenium testing should be done by experienced selenium test automation engineers.
-To get the complete benefits of selenium testing, businesses can partner with an experienced automation engineer from an independent testing services provider.
+Enterprises must note that Selenium testing should be done by experienced Selenium test automation engineers.
+Businesses can partner with an experienced automation engineer from an independent testing services provider to reap the full benefits of Selenium testing.

-TestingXperts (Tx) is a NextGen QA and Software testing company that has dedicated teams with core expertise on all industry-leading tools like Selenium, HP UFT, Coded UI, TestComplete, Ranorex, Appium, etc. We have a global presence with offices in the USA, Canada, UK, Netherlands, Singapore, and test labs strategically placed in multiple locations in India (Chandigarh, Hyderabad, and Bangalore).
+TestingXperts (Tx) is a NextGen QA and Software testing company with dedicated teams and core expertise in industry-leading tools like Selenium, HP UFT, Coded UI, TestComplete, Ranorex, Appium, etc. We have a global presence with offices in the USA, Canada, the UK, the Netherlands, and Singapore, and test labs strategically placed in multiple locations in India (Chandigarh, Hyderabad, and Bangalore).

 Conclusion